AdobeDocs/commerce-cloud-service.en/help/cloud-guide/services/opensearch.md

 The [OpenSearch](https://www.opensearch.org) service is an open-source fork of Elasticsearch 7.10.2, following the licensing changes for Elasticsearch.
 See the [OpenSource Project](https://github.com/opensearch-project) in GitHub.

-See [System requirements](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/system-requirements.html) in the _Installation Guide_ for a list of supported versions.

 {{elasticsearch-support}}

 OpenSearch enables you to take data from any source, any format, and search and visualize it in real time.